dennis-kachila/Orion-Agent/README.md

 4. **Missing dependencies**: Some functionality may require specific MATLAB toolboxes.
 Ensure you have Simulink and any other required toolboxes installed.

+5. **@agent Continue not working**: Make sure the agent has a previous conversation to continue.
+This command cannot be used as the first interaction.

 ## Runtime Flow

 The ReAct loop in Agent.m follows this pattern: